 Ketamine interacts with multiple aspects of our psychology and physiology.
-While there is still much to be understood about how ketamine works, research indicates the following factors play an enormous role in ketamine’s healing process.
+While there is still much to be understood about how ketamine works, research in Boston, MA indicates the following factors play an enormous role in ketamine’s healing effects.

 Brain Regions and Chemicals to Know

 A prominent neurotransmitter in the brain.
 Glutamate is now strongly associated with mood disorders.
 It is partly responsible for memory, learning, and mood regulation.

 While this glutamate receptor and ion channel has many different roles, researchers have implicated it in mental health issues.
 Overactive NMDArs are associated with heightened depression and general distress.